theriex/digger/README.md

 # digger
-Zero planning enjoyment of your music collection
+A music tagging and automated retrieval device.

 ## Concept

-In digger terms, a music *library* is a vast set of music files like what you find on Spotify, SoundCloud, a radio station, or that pirated archive you've been hoarding.
+In digger terms, a music *library* is a vast set of music files you've got on your computer, or in the cloud.
 A music *collection* is a subset of songs you would be interested in hearing again.

 Digger helps you enjoy your *collection* by pulling and playing songs you haven't heard in the longest time.
-Digger uses range controls and keywords to pull situationally appropriate tracks without having to think too much.
+Digger uses range controls and keywords to pull situationally appropriate tracks without having to think about it.

 https://youtu.be/P9uGBJkQj5k has a walkthrough of the interface.